justinrgarrard/world-of-naevis.net/docs/character_creation/background/treasure_hunter.md

 # Treasure Hunter

 You came to the Forgotten City in search of fortune and glory.
-You have an eye for spotting valuables and threats.
+You may be a sellsword, a tomb raider, or belong to another profession oriented around wealth.
+You are a specialist in noticing danger before it blossoms into a problem.

 **[Skill](../../more/skills) Proficiency**: Perception, Insight